modelica-3rdparty/ExternData/README.md

 on these functions are provided via Modelica models.

 ## License
-ExternData is released under the terms of the GPL v2.
+ExternData is released under the terms of the Simplified BSD License.

 ## Acknowledgement
 ExternData is based on the following third-party C projects